windingtree/glider-ota/src/dc/pages/privacy-policy.md

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us via [info@simard.io](mailto:info@simard.io).
+If you have any questions about this Privacy Policy, please contact us via [support@glider.travel](mailto:support@glider.travel).